mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

   </details>

 ### Tuple
-* A tuple is a collection which is ordered and unchangeable (Immutable).
+* A tuple is a collection that is ordered and unchangeable (Immutable).
-  - tupels cannot be modifies.
-This makes the a good choice for _key_ choice in hashtables or dictionaries.
+  - Tuples cannot be modified.
+This makes a good choice for _key_ in hashtables or dictionaries.

   ``` python
   empty_tuple = ()              # Empty tuple